saltyorg/docs/docs/reference/google-project-setup.md

 This guide is assuming you are using a standard GSuite Business or GSuite Workspace account.

+IF YOU HAVE DONE THIS BEFORE, THERE IS NO REASON TO REPEAT IT.

 1. Open Google APIs Console site: https://console.developers.google.com and login with your Google account.

     Click on the project or organization at the top: